Paratransit & Transit Accessibility

 The Loudoun County-sponsored system of commuter buses provides weekday bus service to Washington DC, Pentagon, Rosslyn and West Falls Church Metro from stops in Purcellville, Hamilton, Leesburg, Sterling, Dulles South, Cascades, and Lowes Island.
 The buses are operated by Veolia Transportation.
 All buses are wheelchair accessible.

-Omniride is a weekday commuter bus service operated by the Potomac and Rappahannock Transportation Commission (PRTC).
+Omniride offers local and commuter bus service for the Prince William County area.
+OmniRide is operated by the Potomac and Rappahannock Transportation Commission (PRTC).
 Omniride provides service from locations throughout Prince William County along the I-95 corridor and Manassas and Gainesville areas along the I-66 corridor to destinations in the Washington, D.C. area.

-All OmniLink and most OmniRide buses are wheelchair-accessible and all have designated priority seating.
+All OmniRide buses are wheelchair-accessible and all have designated priority seating.
 Wheelchair passengers can board buses at any regular stop.
-For OmniLink local buses, passengers may call ahead to arrange off-route service at locations up to three-quarters of a mile off a standard route.
-Even when boarding at a regular bus stop, customers should call in advance, as each bus can only accommodate two wheelchairs.
+Customers should call in advance, as each bus can only accommodate two wheelchairs at a time.

 Virginia Regional Transit